grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 1. When Grafana Mimir components are run in pods, the configuration file as well as any extra CLI flags are provided to the component.
 1. Each component evaulates the configuration, substituting environment variables as required.
 Note that extra CLI flags take precedence over the configuration file.

-See the [Example](#example-of-configuration-managed-with-helm) for a practical application.

 > **Note:**: CLI flags are component specific, thus they will not show up in the generated `ConfigMap` (or `Secret`), making it less obvious what configuration is running.
 Use only when absolutely necessary.

-### Upgrade and apply changes to the configuration
+### Ispect changes to the configuration before upgrade

 Follow these steps to inspect what change will be applied to the configuration.